So you’re looking for some new DM tips before you sit behind the Dungeon Master screen for the first time, eh? Go you!

 New DM Tip #3: Do Your Homework

-You don’t need to be a rules encyclopedia right out of the gate, but making sure to get familiar with the rules (and take notes on important mechanics) keeps the game moving along.
+You don’t need to be a rules encyclopedia right out of the gate.
+However, making sure to get familiar with the rules (and take notes on important mechanics) keeps the game moving along at the table.